cj1128/mypresent/README.md

 # Mypresent

-A tool forked from `golang/tools/present`, made following modifications:
+My tool for presentation forked from `golang/tools/present` and used to build [slides.cjting.me](https://slides.cjting.me).

 - Support syntax highlight
 - Can generate static html files